Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-nominate-axialunar.md

 ## Using Command-Line Interface (CLI)

-Apart from using the AXIASolar-JS UI to participate in the staking, you can do all these things in CLI instead.
-The CLI approach allows you to interact with the AXIASolar / AXIALunar network without going to the AXIAdoJS dashboard.
+Apart from using the AXIACoin-JS UI to participate in the staking, you can do all these things in CLI instead.
+The CLI approach allows you to interact with the AXIACoin / AXIALunar network without going to the AXIAdoJS dashboard.

 ### Step 1: Install @axiasolar-js/api-cli